jonaskello/tslint-immutable/README.md

 [TSLint](https://palantir.github.io/tslint/) rules to disable  mutation in TypeScript.

-> NOTE: tslint-immutable >= 2.0.0 is compatible with tslint >= 4.0.0.
-For older versions that is compatible with older tslint versions please check the [v1](https://github.com/jonaskello/tslint-immutable/tree/v1) branch.

 ## Background

 In some applications it is important to not mutate any data, for example when using Redux to store state in a React application.
 Moreover immutable data structures has a lot of advantages in general so I want to use them everywhere in my applications.